-At December 31, 2013, we had an account receivable from Cuattro Software, LLC of \$892 thousand and net accounts receivable from Cuattro, LLC of \$308 thousand.
-These items are listed on our consolidated balance sheets as "Due from - related party" as Kevin S. Wilson, our President and Chief Operating Officer, Mrs. Wilson and trusts for their children and family hold a 100% interest in Cuattro, LLC and Cuattro, LLC owns a 100% interest in Cuattro Software, LLC.
+At December 31, 2014, we, including the balance sheets of our consolidated subsidiaries, had an account receivable from Cuattro Software, LLC of \$871 thousand, net accounts receivable from Cuattro, LLC of \$21 thousand and net accounts payable to Cuattro, LLC of \$252 thousand.
+These items are listed on our consolidated balance sheets as "Due from - related parties" and "Due to - related party" as Kevin S. Wilson, our Chief Executive Officer and President, Mrs. Wilson and trusts for their children and family hold a 100% interest in Cuattro, LLC and Cuattro, LLC owns a 100% interest in Cuattro Software, LLC.
 All monies owed are to accrue interest at the same interest rate the Company pays under its credit and security agreement with Wells Fargo once past due.

-At December 31, 2013, we had a \$1.4 million note receivable, including accrued interest, from Cuattro Veterinary, LLC.
-The note is to pay interest at the same interest rate as the Company pays under its asset-based revolving line of credit with Wells Fargo and is due on March 15, 2016.
+At December 31, 2014, we had a \$1.5 million Note receivable, including accrued interest, from Cuattro Veterinary, LLC.
+The note accrues interest at the same interest rate as the Company pays under its asset-based revolving line of credit with Wells Fargo and is due on March 15, 2016.
 Cuattro Veterinary, LLC sells the same digital radiography solutions outside the United States that Heska Imaging sells in the United States.
-The note is listed on our consolidated balance sheets as "note receivable - related party" as Kevin S. Wilson, Mrs. Wilson and trusts for their children and family hold a majority interest in Cuattro Veterinary, LLC.
+The note is listed on our consolidated balance sheets as "Note receivable - related party" as Kevin S. Wilson, Mrs. Wilson and trusts for their children and family hold a majority interest in Cuattro Veterinary, LLC.
 This note was held by Heska Imaging at the time of our acquisition of a majority interest in Heska Imaging on February 24, 2013.

-At December 31, 2013, we had a \$15.0 million asset-based revolving line of credit with Wells Fargo which has a maturity date of December 31, 2015 as part of our credit and security agreement with Wells Fargo.
-At December 31, 2013, we had \$4.8 million of borrowings outstanding on this line of credit.
+At December 31, 2014, we had a \$15.0 million asset-based revolving line of credit with Wells Fargo which has a maturity date of December 31, 2015 as part of our credit and security agreement with Wells Fargo.
+At December 31, 2014, we had \$48 thousand of borrowings outstanding on this line of credit.
 Our ability to borrow under this line of credit varies based upon available cash, eligible accounts receivable and eligible inventory.
-On December 31, 2013, any interest on borrowings due was to be charged at a stated rate of three month LIBOR plus 3.75% and payable monthly.
+On December 31, 2014, any interest on borrowings due was to be charged at a stated rate of three month LIBOR plus 3.75% and payable monthly.
+We expect the stated rate will decline to LIBOR plus 2.75% as of April 1, 2015 based on the terms of the credit and security agreement and our 2014 financial performance.
 We are required to comply with various financial and non-financial covenants, and we have made various representations and warranties under our agreement with Wells Fargo.
-Among the financial covenants are requirements for minimum capital monthly, minimum net income quarterly and capital expenditures monthly.
+Among the financial covenants through December 31, 2014 were requirements for minimum capital monthly, minimum net income quarterly and capital expenditures monthly.
+As of January 1, 2015 a key financial covenant is based on a fixed charge coverage ratio, as defined in our agreement with Wells Fargo.
 Failure to comply with any of the covenants, representations or warranties could result in our being in default on the loan and could cause all outstanding amounts payable to Wells Fargo to become immediately due and payable or impact our ability to borrow under the agreement.
-We were in compliance with all financial covenants as of December 31, 2013.
+We were in compliance with all financial covenants as of December 31, 2014.
 We failed to comply with the net income covenant as of June 30, 2013, for which we obtained a waiver and subsequently negotiated new covenants as well as an extension of our asset-based revolving line of credit with Wells Fargo to December 31, 2015.
-At December 31, 2013, our available borrowing capacity based upon eligible accounts receivable and eligible inventory under our revolving line of credit was approximately \$3.8 million.
+At December 31, 2014, our available borrowing capacity based upon eligible accounts receivable and eligible inventory under our revolving line of credit was approximately \$8.8 million.